benwilcock/python-cloudfoundry-demo/README.md

 To see your app, paste the url given on the line `urls:` into a browser window.
 You should see 'Python Hello World!' and a bunch of other stuff.

-## Running the 'PyCarsApi-v1' Microservice
+## Running the 'PyCarsApi' Microservice

-The folder `pycarsapi-v1` contains a Python microservice application which is backed by a database and which you can also push to Cloud Foundry.
+The folder `pycarsapi` contains a Python microservice application which is backed by a database and which you can also push to Cloud Foundry.

 #### This App Can Run On...